 What methods can I use to propagate my African Milk Tree?

-Propagating African Milk Trees is pretty easy and there’s only really one main method which works for all shapes, sizes and maturity of plant; the stem cutting method.
+There’s only really one main method which works for all shapes, sizes and maturity of plant; the stem cutting method.
 This is where you cut off a part of, or all of one stem and grow it like a new plant.
 It’s great for any propagation beginners as there aren’t many steps involved.

 How to propagate an African Milk Tree through the stem cutting method